openbraininstitute/spacktainers/README.md

 `utils.py` contains utility functions for reading/writing yaml, getting the multiarch job for a container, ...

-## Pulling images with Sarus or Podman
+## Pulling images with Apptainer, Podman, or Sarus

 Make sure you have your AWS credentials set up.
 Then identify the image you want to run.
 In the following, `spacktainers/neurodamus-neocortex` is going to be used.
 Identify the